mytech-today-now/ai-list-app/apps/backend/docs/API.md

 ## Overview

 This API provides comprehensive CRUD operations for managing lists, items, agents, and sessions with proper HTTP status codes, validation, and error handling.
+It also includes bulk operations for efficient batch processing.

 ## Base URL